Carpenter insurance

 Damage to someone else’s property

-While fitting baseboards in a living room, your nail gun slips from the ladder and dents in the homeowner’s new hardwood floors.
+While installing crown moulding in a living room, your nail gun slips from the ladder and dents the homeowner’s new hardwood floors.
 A general liability policy could help cover those types of third-party claims.

 Protection for your business property

-A late-night electrical fire breaks out in your workshop destroying stacked lumber, hand tools, and a nearly finished set of built-in shelves.
-A business owner’s policy (BOP) bundles general liability, commercial property protection, and business interruption coverage to help pay for cleanup, material replacement, and lost income — so you can get back to building for your clients quickly.
-Commercial property protection can also cover tools or equipment that are stolen.
+A late-night electrical fire breaks out in your workshop, destroying stacked lumber, hand tools, and a nearly finished set of built-in shelves.
+A business owner’s policy (BOP) typically bundles general liability insurance, commercial property protection, and business interruption coverage to help pay for cleanup, material replacement, and lost income — so you can get back to building for your clients quickly.
+Commercial property protection can also cover tools or equipment that are stolen from your fixed business location.

 Many carpenters choose a BOP because it offers more protection than a stand-alone general liability policy without usually costing much more — a great option if you’re established or planning to grow.